PlymouthPsychology/pears/source/ways-to-change.rst

 Ways to be more comfortable after surgery
 ===================================================

-Pain experts recommend that, in addition to using pain-killing medication, patients recovering from surgery must:

-1. Relax
-2. Stay calm
-3. Remain postive
-4. Keep moving
+As we have seen, the pain we feel is strongly influenced by the way we think and feel about it.

+We can reduce our pain by relaxing, staying calm, and remaining positive.
+It also helps to keep moving, even when we feel discomfort.

-We know from experience that patients who do this feel less pain and recover faster after their surgery.
+**We know from experience and research that patients who do this feel less pain and recover faster from their surgery.**

+After an operation, and in an unfamiliar setting, it can be hard to relax and pain can make us reluctant to move.
+Audio recordings of relaxation scripts and positive suggestions have been found to benefit many patients after surgery.

-Relaxation and positive suggestions are two methods which have been studied and found to benefit many patients after surgery.
-Both can help patients stay calm and positive during times of discomfort, and keep recovery on track.
+**Relaxation and positive suggestion can help patients stay calm and positive during times of discomfort, and keep their recovery on track.**